Schumix/Schumix2/README.EN.md

 # Code commissioning

 Navigate to the `Run` folder and in that proper folder for the configuration.
 Run the exe.
 The program is generates its config file.
-If there will be some problem then create a `Configs` named folder and from the root folder copy in that folder the `Schumix.xml` named file.
+If there will be some problem then create a `Configs` named folder and from the root folder copy in that folder the `Schumix.yml` named file.

 # Config settings